nariakiiwatani/ofxSearchNetworkNode/readme.md

 You no longer need to check nor type ip addresses.

 - only IPv4 is supported
-- works on macOS and iOS
+- works on macOS, Windows and iOS
 - may work on Linux
 - won't fully work on other platforms unless you code a bit for `libs/NetworkUtils.cpp`.

 ## Setup
 ```
+ofxSearchNetworkNode search;

 // (optional)
 // target IP addresses for finding nodes.
-// in many cases this should be a broadcast address, but you can set unicast addresses also.
-// you can set multipul target by comma separated string.
 // by default, valid broadcast addresses are set automatically.
-// for now on Platforms other than macOS,iOS,Linux, you must set this manually else no node will be found.
-search.setTargetIp("192.168.0.255");
+// you can set not only broadcast addresses but also unicast addresses manually.
+// addresses should be separeted by commas.
+search.setTargetIp("192.168.0.255,10.0.0.1");

 // (optional)
 // request peers to keep sending heartbeat messages.